egenerse/master-thesis/content/apollon_reengineering.typ

 #figure(
   image("../figures/OldNodeType.png", width: 90%),
-  caption: [Class Element types in Old Apollon]
+  caption: [Class Element types in Old Apollon] )<oldNodeStructureDiagram>
-)

 This structure proved incompatible with React Flow, which treats each node as a unified, self-contained component.
-In response, the new system adopts a nested structure: attributes and methods are now embedded directly within the parent class node’s data field.
+In response, @newNodeStructureDiagram shows the new node structure which adopts a nested structure: attributes and methods are now embedded directly within the parent class node’s data field.
 Moreover, the previously separate types for abstract classes, interfaces, and enumerations have been unified under a single Class node type, distinguished by a stereotype field.

 This stereotype field can be one of: null (plain class), abstract, interface, or enumeration.
 This approach simplifies the model, reduces redundancy, and allows for more flexible and expressive rendering in React Flow.